Ser Barristan in armor - by Mike Capprotti ©

 Barristan continued to serve in the Kingsguard when King Jaehaerys died, and Aerys II Targaryen ascended the throne.
 In 277 AC, during the Defiance of Duskendale, King Aerys had been held hostage inside of Duskendale for half a year.
-Lord Tywin Lannister, the Hand of the King was about to storm the town till Selmy offered to personally try to rescue to retrieve the captive King Aerys II Targaryen himself.
-Tywin gave him a day to attempt it.
+Lord Tywin Lannister, Hand of the King, was planning to storm the town, but Barristan offered to personally attempt to retrieve the captive King Aerys II Targaryen himself.
+Tywin gave him a day.

 Many songs were later made about Selmy's daring infiltration.
 Selmy disguised as a hooded beggar climbed the walls of Duskendale in the dead of night, walking through the town streets cloaked and hooded he approached the Walls of Dunfort, scaling the walls of the castle, and slaying a sentry before the man could raise the alarm.
 Selmy through stealth and courage found his way to the dungeons and freed Aerys and led him to the upper levels.
 During the escape attempt, Barristan slew two guards and Ser Symon Hollard, avenging the death of his sworn brother, Ser Gwayne Gaunt.
-He and the King rushed to the Stables, Selmy slaying all those who tried to intervene as the alarm was being raised.
+He and the King rushed to the stables, Selmy slaying all those who tried to intervene as the alarm was being raised.
 Selmy and King Aerys mounted on stolen horses charged out the Dunfort gates before they could be barred and raced through the streets of Duskendale to the towns walls eventually escaping.
 Selmy, took an arrow to the chest during the rescue.
 After the defiance Ser Barristan pleaded for the life of the child Dontos Hollard as a boon, when House Hollard was destroyed for siding with the Darklyns in the Defiance, to which King Aerys acquiesced.

 Like his other sworn brothers of the Kingsguard, Barristan was present at the tourney at Harrenhal.
 He was infatuated by the beautiful Lady Ashara Dayne, though he knew nothing could come of his desire for her.
 He planned on naming her queen of love and beauty if he won the tournament, but was unhorsed by Rhaegar Targaryen.
 Rhaegar then crowned Lyanna Stark, setting off a chain of events that led to Robert's Rebellion.
 Selmy wonders if he could have averted the war if he had defeated Rhaegar in the tournament.
 He also fantasizes that, if he had won the tourney and crowned Ashara, perhaps she would have turned to him "instead of Stark."
 He thinks of the consequences of his unspoken love for Ashara as one of his many failures.

-During Robert's Rebellion, after the defeat of Lord Jon Connington at the Battle of the Bells, Ser Barristan, with Ser Jonothor Darry, was sent to rally the remnants of Connington's army.
-He was severely wounded at the Battle of the Trident.
+During Robert's Rebellion, after the defeat of Lord Jon Connington at the Battle of the Bells, Ser Barristan, with fellow Kingsguard knight Ser Jonothor Darry, was sent to rally the remnants of Connington's army.
+He fought in Battle of the Trident and was severely wounded.
 Lord Roose Bolton counseled that Barristan's throat should be cut, but Robert Baratheon instead called for his own maester to attend Barristan.
 Because he had been wounded so badly, Barristan was not present in King's Landing when the bodies of Princess Rhaenys and Prince Aegon were presented to Robert.

-During Greyjoy's Rebellion, Ser Barristan led the attack on Old Wyk.
-He remained a formidable fighter even in his advanced years, winning the championship of a tourney at King's Landing at the age of 57, and unhorsing Sandor Clegane in a tilt in the tourney on Prince Joffrey's name day in 297 AC, and unhorsing men thirty and forty years his junior in the Tourney of the Hand in 298 AC.
+During Greyjoy's Rebellion, Barristan led the attack on Old Wyk.
+He remained a formidable fighter even in his advanced years, winning the championship of a tourney at King's Landing at the age of fifty-seven, and unhorsing Sandor Clegane in a tilt in the tourney on Prince Joffrey's name day in 297 AC, and unhorsing men thirty and forty years his junior in the Tourney of the Hand in 298 AC.

 A Game of Thrones

-As the Lord Commander of the Kingsguard, Barristan is present on the small council when King Robert orders the death of the pregnant Daenerys Targaryen, daughter to the late King Aerys II Targaryen.
+As the Lord Commander of the Kingsguard, Barristan is present at the small council meeting when King Robert orders the death of the pregnant Daenerys Targaryen, daughter to the late King Aerys II Targaryen.
 He and Eddard are the only council members who protest the move.
 He accompanies Robert on his ill-fated boar hunt in the kingswood which leads to the death of the king.